xpmethod/xpmethod.github.io/_posts/projects/2015-06-01-rikersbot.md

 In the spring of 2015, the [Center for Justice](http://centerforjustice.columbia.edu/) approached the [Experimental Methods Group](http://xpmethod.plaintext.in/) with an idea of running an "Intro to [Python](https://www.python.org/)" workshop for the young people incarcerated at Rikers and for Columbia University students interested in digital literacy.
-It was important for us to set up the encounter in a way that moves past a one way conversation with effects that persist beyond the one time event.
+It was important for us to set up the encounter in a way that moves past one way conversation with effects that persist beyond the one time event.

 In teaching programming through digital storytelling, it is our hope to encourage a dialog between the youth at Rikers, Columbia faculty and students,